Probabilistic Theories and Reconstructions of Quantum Theory (Les Houches 2019 lecture notes): Abstract

 \section{Abstract}

-These lecture notes provide a basic introduction to the framework of generalized probabilistic theories (GPTs) and a sketch of a reconstruction of quantum theory (QT) from simple information-theoretic principles.
-I begin with a clarification of how these topics are situated within the research area of Quantum Foundations: in particular, they are not primarily concerned with interpretations of QT, but with operational insights motivated by quantum information theory.
-To build some intuition for how physics could differ from both classical and quantum physics, I present two conceivable phenomena beyond QT: superstrong nonlocality and higher-order interference.
-Then I introduce the framework of GPTs, a landscape of probabilistic theories that generalize quantum and classical probability theory.
-Finally, I give a summary of a reconstruction of QT (New J.\ Phys.\ \textbf{13}, 063001 (2011)) from the principles of Tomographic Locality, Continuous Reversibility, and the Subspace Axiom.
-In particular, I show why a quantum bit is described by a Bloch ball, why it is three-dimensional, and how one obtains the complex numbers and operators of the usual representation of QT.
-The presentation is mathematically rigorous where beneficial for the reader, but the focus is more on the pedagogical presentation of the main ideas than on the technical details.
+{\bf These lecture notes provide a basic introduction to the framework of generalized probabilistic theories (GPTs) and a sketch of a reconstruction of quantum theory (QT) from simple operational principles.
+To build some intuition for how physics could be even more general than quantum, I present two conceivable phenomena beyond QT: superstrong nonlocality and higher-order interference.
+Then I introduce the framework of GPTs, generalizing both quantum and classical probability theory.
+Finally, I summarize a reconstruction of QT from the principles of Tomographic Locality, Continuous Reversibility, and the Subspace Axiom.
+In particular, I show why a quantum bit is described by a Bloch ball, why it is three-dimensional, and how one obtains the complex numbers and operators of the usual representation of QT. }